Although I am confident about the value of the following decision making process, how others use it must be their own responsibility.

 The strategy for decision-making that has served me so well over the years does not rely on maximising anticipated benefit, but on minimising something else.
 That something else is 'regret'.
 One of the worst things to live with is regret.
 Think about it.
 How many times have you wished that you could go back in time to change something because you wish that you had behaved differently?
 Kept your temper?
 Visited an elderly relative?
 Donated to a good cause?
 The list is probably almost endless.

-Different people facing identical alternatives may come to different yet equally valid decisions using the least regret strategy because what is least regret for one of them is not what is least regret for another.
-Different people in different circumstances can more easily bear different types of regret.
+Different people facing identical alternatives may come to different yet equally valid decisions when using the least regret strategy because what is least regret for one of them is not what is least regret for another.
+Different people in different circumstances can more easily bear different types of regret, as the following examples show.

 When I introduced the least regret strategy, I did not say where it came from.
 It is time to explain.
 It was in a professional journal on Game Theory and concerned making decisions about the best strategies for making moves in a game.
 It immediately made a lot of sense to me, so I tried it for my own more general decision-making, and, as I have said, it has served me well.